cacophony-wj/licentia_black/README.md

 **This Modlist contains mods with sexual content and you need to be of legal age in your country (most western countries: 18+, some eastern ones: 21+)**.

 _Licentia BLACK_ grew from a desire to solve outsanding bugs with the original modlist, _Licentia CLASSIC:_.
 The performance target for the list has been vastly reduced.
 The vast majority of the old gameplay from _Licentia Classic_ is here, with an emphasis to expanding _Legacy of the Dragonborn_-associated content.
-Many of the instructions from the _Licentia Classic_ readme still apply, if you find yourself struggling, please consult that document available [here](https://github.com/cacophony-wj/LeS/blob/master/README.md).
+Many of the instructions from the _Licentia Classic_ readme still apply, if you find yourself struggling, please consult that document available [here](https://github.com/cacophony-wj/LeS/.md).
+You might also find other helpful tips in the `TROUBLESHOOTING.md` document found in that repository.

 ## Requirements

 - [Nexus Premium Account](https://forums.nexusmods.com/index.php?/store/category/1-premium-membership/)
 - [LoversLab Account](https://www.loverslab.com/)

-### System Specs

-Configurable.
-Keep reading or crash.
-It's your world, I'm just writing READMEs in it.

 ## Installation

 ###  Installing Microsoft Visual C++ Redistributable Package

-I doubt you need to do this since you likely already have this installed.
-The package is required for MO2 and you can download it from Microsoft.
-Download the x64 version under "Visual Studio 2015, 2017 and 2019". <a href="https://aka.ms/vs/16/release/vc_redist.x64.exe">Direct link</a> if you can't find it.
+The _Microsoft Visual C++_ redistributable package is required for _Mod Organizer 2_ and you can download it from _Microsoft._ Download the x64 version under "Visual Studio 2015, 2017 and 2019" [here](https://aka.ms/vs/16/release/vc_redist.x64.exe).

 ###  Steam Config

 **Change Steam's Update Behavior**

-To ensure that _Steam_ does not automatically update _Skyrim_ for you and lock you out of playing your _Wabbajack_ modlist(s), head over to the Properties window, navigate to the Updates tab and change Automatic updates to _Only update this game when I launch it_.
-You should also disable the _Steam Cloud_ while you're at it.
+To ensure that _Steam_ does not automatically update _Skyrim_ for you and lock you out of playing your _Wabbajack_ modlist(s), open the Properties window of _Skyrim AE_ in _Steam_, navigate to the Updates tab and change Automatic updates to _Only update this game when I launch it_.
+You should also disable the _Steam Cloud_.
+It is incompatible with the profile-specific saves of a _Wabbajack_ modlist.

 **Set the Game language to English**

-Wabbajack will check your game files and make sure that we have the same version.
+_Wabbajack_ will check your game files and make sure that your installed version is the same as my installed version.
 This also means that any other language than English will fail the installation.

-Open the Steam Properties window, navigate to the Language tab and select English from the dropdown menu.
+You can change the game's language in the Properties window as mentioned above.
+It may be required to verify your files afterward.

 **Install Skyrim**

 The _Anniversary Edition_ upgrade is required.
 No exceptions will be made.
 If you do not have the game installed, do so and launch the vanilla game to download all _Creation Club_ content available with the upgrade.
+If for some reason you have problems with your _Steam_ installation, you may need to verify the local content as described in _Steam's_ documentation.

 **Do Not Use Any Part of This List in a Protected Folder**

-This includes `Program Files,` `Downloads`, `Documents`, the `Desktop` or any other folders that Windows considers "Protected" (essential to the operating system).
+This includes `Program Files,` `Downloads`, `Documents`, the `Desktop` or any other folders that _Windows_ considers "Protected" (essential to the operating system).
 If the _Wabbajack_ folder, the _Skyrim Special Edition_ folder, the _Steam_ folder, the modlist folder or the downloads folder are in any of these directories, the modlist will not function properly.
 Relocate offending folders to a non-Protected location such as the root directory of one of your drives.
-(D:\ for example.) _Google_ can assist you with accomplishing this.
+(D:\ for example.)

 **Do Not Use Any Protected Folders inside of OneDrive**

-You will experience tons of weird bugs if your `My Games` folder (usually in the `Documents` folder) is part of a _OneDrive_ Cloud Folder.
+You will experience unusual behavior if your `My Games` folder (usually in the `Documents` folder) is part of a _OneDrive_ Cloud Folder.
 You will need to relocate it or disable _OneDrive._ There are no exceptions.

-**Disable or Uninstall Offensive Anti-Malware Programs**
+**Make Exceptions for Anti-Malware Programs**

-Exclude antivirus and anti-malware programs from monitoring three directories: those containing the _Wabbajack_ app, the _Skyrim Special Edition_ game folder, and the directory in which you wish to install the modlist. _Wabbajack_ and _Mod Organizer_ 2 both use low-level file system virtualization which most anti-malware programs falsely detect as malicious.
+Exclude antivirus and anti-malware programs from monitoring three directories: those containing the _Wabbajack_ app, the _Skyrim Special Edition_ game folder, and the directory in which you wish to install the modlist. _Wabbajack_ and _Mod Organizer 2_ both use low-level file system virtualization which most anti-malware programs falsely detect as malicious.

-Particularly intrusive malware solutions such as _Bitdefender_ and _Webroot_ don't propery respect exclusions, they must be completely uninstalled.
+Particularly intrusive malware solutions such as _Bitdefender_ and _Webroot_ don't propery respect exclusions and cannot be completely disabled -- they must be fully uninstalled.
 Please consider avoiding third-party anti-malware solutions and relying on _Windows Defender,_ which is more compatible with the applications used to install and play _Wabbajack_ modlists.
-It is more than sufficient for legitimate Internet activity.

 **Set Pagefile to 40GB Or Above**

 This can be accomplished in the System Settings for Windows.
-Refer to _Google_ for assistance.
 It is recommended to set the minimum and maximum pagefile size to `40,960` all on one solid state drive as mentioned above.
-You do not need more than one of these.
+MOre than one pagefile is not needed so long as it is large enough and located on a fast enough drive.

-**Ensure You Have Enough Space**
+**Ensure Enough Free Storage Space**

-As of this writing you need approximately **20GB** for the `Steam` folder, **180 GB** for the downloads folder, and **200GB** for the modlist folder.
+As of this writing approximately **20GB** is required for the `Steam` folder, **180 GB** for the downloads folder, and **200GB** for the modlist folder.
 These do not all need to be on the same drive.
-You also need **30GB** of free space on your `Windows` drive and **30GB** additional free space on your `Wabbajack` drive to leave room for temporary files, patches, and caches.
+Approximately **30GB** of free space is required on your `Windows` drive and **30GB** additional free space on your `Wabbajack` drive to leave room for temporary files, patches, and caches.
 Finally, never reduce the free space on any drive below **15%** (the bar in _File Manager_ will turn red) or you will suffer severe performance problems.

 ##  Using Wabbajack

 The download and installation process can take a very long time depending on your system specs.

-It is advised to have ALL relevant folders (for `Wabbajack.exe`, `Steam`, the modlist folder, and the downloads folder) on a solid state (volatile) drive.
+It is advised to have ALL relevant folders (for `Wabbajack.exe`, `Steam`, the modlist folder, and the downloads folder) on a solid state drive.
 Do not place any of these folders on a hard disk drive, flash drive, or external drive of any kind.
 After the list is installed, you can relocate **only** the downloads folder to such a drive (or delete it, but that may make updating difficult).

 ##  Problems with Wabbajack

-There are a lot of different scenarios where Wabbajack will produce an error.
-I recommend re-running Wabbajack before posting anything.
-Wabbajack will continue where it left off so you lose no progress.
+There are a lot of different scenarios where _Wabbajack_ will produce an error.
+Re-run _Wabbajack_ before seeking assistance. _Wabbajack_ will only download and reinstall the bare minimum necessary to get the modlist working.

 **DO NOT CONTACT MOD AUTHORS DIRECTLY.**